 The WCP aims to locate, digitise, catalogue, transcribe, interpret, and publish Wallace's surviving correspondence, other manuscripts (e.g., notebooks), and sketches, but not his marginalia in printed works.
 Epsilon contains only his correspondence, so it is that which we will discuss below.

-The WCP catalogues all known surviving letters (including published excerpts) sent to or written by Wallace - including the original envelopes and any enclosures.
+The WCP catalogues all known surviving letters (including published excerpts and author's drafts) sent to or written by Wallace - including the original envelopes and any enclosures.
 We also catalogue selected letters between others which pertain to Wallace (e.g., a letter from Charles Darwin to Thomas Henry Huxley which discusses Wallace), and letters written by Wallace's close relatives (parents and children) which contain information useful to scholars studying Wallace's life.

 We transcribe all textual documents.
 Some enclosures are not textual (e.g., photographs), so we describe, rather than transcribe, them.

 For the purposes of our project a letter is defined as a manuscript communication which has been posted or telegraphed by one person to another.
 This therefore excludes items such as books or magazines posted by or to Wallace without an enclosed manuscript message.

 Most letters were sent enclosed in an envelope, but some were not i.e. postcards and some early letters (lettersheets) where the writing paper bearing the handwritten text is folded in such a way that one side bears the postal address of the intended recipient.
 All items enclosed in an envelope together with a manuscript letter and the envelope itself, are regarded as being part of the letter (more precisely the ‘letter packet’).
 Each of these items is assigned a unique number (see below).

 In addition to posted letters, we catalogue the following items:

 1) Author's drafts of letters to or from Wallace, even when the text of the final ‘posted’ version of the letter is known.